 The Silent Night Museum includes documentation on Joseph Mohr beginning with his family tree which goes back to the 17th century in Lungau.
 His origins from there and his stay in Mariapfarr from 1815-1817 as parish facilitator are not the only evidence of his relationship to Lungau.

-Monday and Thursday from 4 to 6 PM.
+Opening time Monday and Thursday from 2 to 5 PM.

 For exact opening information and booking of special tours by appointment Tel. +43 (0) 6473 8766